Can I Keep Medicaid If My Job Offers Insurance?

 If you have dual coverage, you can use both plans to pay for your healthcare expenses.
 This can be especially helpful if you have high medical costs or if your employer-sponsored plan has deductibles or copays.
 In addition, dual coverage can provide more flexibility and choice in healthcare providers.

-Read More: Does Medicaid Cover Adhd Testing For Adults?
+Read More: Does Medicaid Cover Acne Treatment?

 Disadvantages of Dual Coverage